Ordination mill: History

 The term ordination mill, intended to be analogous to diploma mill or accreditation mill in higher education, is pejorative.
+But not for some, as seen below.

 The term is not new; US Library of Congress copyright archives list a Camden, New Jersey, newspaper report of "Clergymen made by mail-order ordination mill for $2 in 2 weeks" from 1927.
 The Universal Life Church, founded as the "Life Church" in 1959 by Kirby J. Hensley in Modesto, California, has long offered ordination by mail and has been at the centre of multiple court cases in which it has sought equal recognition with other denominations on freedom of religion grounds.
 In 1970, the US Army's Office of the Chief of Chaplains described ULC Modesto as "like a number of similar 'ordination mill' denominations, it has 'no traditional doctrine' and 'will ordain anyone, for life, for a freewill offering'."
 The Universal Life Church's "freewill offerings" include the amount of $0.00, and the church offers supplemental materials for a fee.
+The ULC prides itself on being an ordination mill, which includes the case of attempts to free people from going to Vietnam (more details below).